Merzasphor/MWSE/docs/source/lua/type/tes3reference.rst

 `clone`_ (`boolean`_)
     Clones a reference for a base actor into a reference to an instance of that actor.
 For example, this will force a container to resolve its leveled items and have its own unique inventory.

+`delete`_
+    Disables the reference, removes all its attachments, resets its scale, and sets the reference to be deleted.

 `deleteDynamicLightAttachment`_
     Deletes the dynamic light attachment, if it exists.
 This will automatically detach the dynamic light from affected nodes.